akc1792/akc1792/README.md

 - 👋 Hi, I’m  Aditya kumar
-- 👀 I’m a full-stack Software Developer at Xoxoday
+- 👀 I’m a full-stack Software Developer at Synapsica
 - 🌱 I've a passion for learning new skills and technologies.

 <!---